 This is commonly known as screen scraping.
 Passwords and usernames are consolidated in the form of PINs.
 This enables users to gain access to a wide variety of websites that have been protected by PINs.
 Even by having access to merely one master PIN line can access several websites containing personal information.

 Online account providers include people from a variety of fields.
-Some of them are stockbrokers, financial institutions, airlines, frequent flyer, and e-mail accounts.
+Some of them are stockbrokers, financial institutions, airlines, frequent flyers, and email accounts.

-Based on an account holder’s request, information can be made available to the data aggregators by using the account holder’s PIN.
+On an account holder’s request, information can be made available to the data aggregators by making use of the account holder’s PIN.

 Such services are offered in different forms.
 These can be offered on a standalone basis or can be concatenated with other services such as those in the finance departments.

-Mostly these are available in conjunction with services such as portfolio tracking or bill payment, which is made available by certain specialized websites.
+These are mostly available in conjunction with services such as portfolio tracking or bill payment made available by certain specialized websites.

 These are also available as additional services that can augment the online presence of enterprises that have been established somewhere outside the virtual world.

-Many pioneering companies that have been established and have an internet presence consider the value of offering an aggregation service as an important aspect.
+Many pioneering companies having an internet presence consider the value of offering an aggregation service as an important aspect.
 Mainly the fact the web-based services are enhanced, and visitors are attracted taken into consideration.